Andrej Uspenski

 the Old Truman Brewery.
 The Royal Academy held a Friends private view of the exhibition.

 He has published several photography books Dancers: Behind the Scenes with The Royal Ballet (2013), Natalia Osipova: Becoming a Swan (2013) and Steven McRae: Dancer in the Fast Lane (2014).
-British Theatre Guide called Dancers: Behind the Scenes with The Royal Ballet "indispensible to balletomanes".
+British Theatre Guide called Dancers: Behind the Scenes with The Royal Ballet "indispensable to balletomanes".
 The Lady wrote that "the pictures have a rare intimacy" and gave it 4/5 stars.

 Ballet News in its review of Steven McRae: Dancer in the Fast Lane mentions "Uspenski’s considerable skill in capturing moments of art".